Lab Director: Annie Maheux

 Undergraduate Research Assistants

-Katie Yoon (she/her) is a second-year student in the College of Arts & Sciences.
-She is double majoring in Neuroscience and Statistics & Analytics with a minor in Medicine, Literature, and Culture.
-She is the secretary and competing member of UNC’s club taekwondo team and is a research assistant at the Carolina Institute for Developmental Disabilities.
+Katie Yoon (she/her) is a third-year student in the College of Arts & Sciences.
+She is double majoring in Psychology and Statistics & Analytics with a minor in Medicine, Literature, and Culture.
+She is the president and competing member of UNC’s club taekwondo team and is a research assistant at the Carolina Institute for Developmental Disabilities.
 In the future, she plans to continue research and pursue an MPH or PhD in Clinical Psychology or Neuroscience.

 Former Lab Members